-Residency for tuition purposes is determined in accordance with state law (A.R.S. §15-1801 et. sec.) and regulations of the Maricopa Community Colleges Governing Board.
-State law now requires that a person who is not a citizen or legal resident of the United States or who is without lawful immigration status is not entitled to classification as an in-state student pursuant to A.R.S. §15-1802 or entitled to classification as a county resident pursuant to A.R.S. §15-1802.01.
+Residency for tuition purposes is determined in accordance with state law (A.R.S. §15-1801, 15-1802, 15-1802.01, 15-1803 et. sec.) and regulations of the Maricopa Community Colleges Governing Board.
 All of the Maricopa Community Colleges are subject to the above statutes and regulations.
 Students who have questions about their residency should contact the Office of Student Enrollment Services for clarification.